xapian/xapian-docsprint/howtos/boolean_filters.rst

 after splitting on semicolons, using the ``add_boolean_term()`` method.

 .. literalinclude:: /code/python/index_filters.py
-    :emphasize-lines: 29-33
-    :start-after: Start of example code
+    :start-after: Start of new indexing code
-    :end-before: End of example code
+    :end-before: End of new indexing code

-A full copy of this code is available in ``code/python/index_filters.py``.
+A full copy of the indexer with this updated code is available in ``code/python/index_filters.py``.

 If we check the resulting index with delve, we will see that documents for which there was a value in the ``MATERIALS`` field now contain terms with the